eat-sleep-code/camera.timelapse/README.md

 ```

 > [!NOTE]
 > While IR cameras utilize "invisible" (outside the spectrum of the human eye) light, they can not magically see in the dark.
-You will need to illuminate night scenes with one or more to take advantage of an Infrared Camera.
+You will need to illuminate night scenes with one or more IR lights to take advantage of an Infrared Camera.

 ---